Student-centered learning vs. teacher-centered learning: An overview

 District leaders and educators who want to make a change to address today’s challenges don’t need to frame student- and teacher-centered learning as all-or-nothing endeavors set in opposition to each other.
 In the quest toward creating an overall environment that celebrates student-centered learning moments, they’re free to pick and choose tenets from both that suit the various needs of their learners.

-When aligning with a student-centered approach to learning, educators shift their focus to individual students’ needs, working collaboratively to create tailored self-directed learning plans.
+When aligning with a student-centered approach to learning, educators shift their focus to individual students’ needs, using collaboration and communication to create tailored self-directed learning plans.
 Students are able to select the learning approaches that work best for them—even if their preferences are slightly different than their peers’.
-But no matter the methods used to foster student-centered learning, the result is often a heightened sense of student agency in the classroom, as Kevin M. Wong states in a recent article in Educational Technology Research and Development.
+But no matter the methods used to foster student-centered education, the result is often a heightened sense of student agency in the classroom, as Kevin M. Wong states in a recent article in Educational Technology Research and Development.

 With this in mind, student- and teacher-centered learning don’t necessarily represent a dichotomy.
 These two educational approaches can both play a role in ensuring educators have a wide array of teaching tactics to choose from when fostering engaging learning experiences tailored to students’ individual needs.

-Seeking more insights on how to incorporate student-centered learning into your district’s educational toolkit?
+Seeking more insights on how to incorporate a student-centered model of learning into your district’s educational toolkit?
 Look no further than Paper’s all-encompassing K-12 guide on learner-centered approaches to education.